-The CDR-2 dataset is a global, i.e. land and ocean coverage, TCWV product in units of kg/m2.
+The CDR-2 dataset is a global, i.e. land and ocean coverage, TCWV product in units of kg/m.
 It contains the CDR-1 over land, coasts and sea-ice and the HOAPS microwave imager based TCWV data over ocean.
 The HOAPS data are generated by EUMETSAT CM SAF.
-CDR-2 is released by the EUMETSAT CM SAF.
-The final dataset covers the period July 2002 to December 2017.
+It is planned that the CDR-2 will be released by the EUMETSAT CM SAF.
+The final dataset covers the period July 2002 to December 2020.
+Depending on developments within CM SAF an extension to December 2023 is envisaged.